-The new update version 10.0.1 brings with it a number of requested features, including support for full XML import/export of both project and event information, intelligent stem export for both video and audio files using a new feature called Roles.
+The new update, version 10.0.1, brings with it a number of requested features, including support for full XML import/export of both project and event information, intelligent stem export for both video and audio files using a new feature called Roles.
 Together with Xsan integration, enabling editors in different locations to work with the same files, events, and projects.

-Apple has also now launched a free trial of the Final Cut Pro X software together with a free guide called “Final Cut Pro X for Final Cut Pro 7 editors”.
-The free trail gives you a full version of the software to play with for 30 days and Apple has also started offering a free trail for its Aperture photo management software.
+Apple has also now launched a free trial of the Final Cut Pro X software, along with a free guide called “Final Cut Pro X for Final Cut Pro 7 Editors.”
+The free trial gives you a full version of the software to play with for 30 days, allowing users to explore all the new features and improvements without any financial commitment.
+This trial is an excellent opportunity for both new users and those who were skeptical about the initial release to get hands-on experience with the software.

 Source: CNET : Apple